 - Changing out the oil

 After every spring season, all the gasoline must be drained from the fuel tank, otherwise, it will become stale by next spring.

 These engines are quite loud, emit CO2, and the exhaust can be agitating to sensitive people.
 Smog and sound ordinances prevent mowers of this type from being used in some areas.

 Long term costs of fuel should be factored into the total cost of ownership.
 Despite these flaws, many people swear that this is the best lawn mower around.

 Advantages of Corded Electric Mowers

-- The only maintenance these mowers needs is the occasional blade sharpening and the cleaning of grass debris on the underside.
-They are powered by an extension cord which plugs into an exterior wall outlet.
+- The only maintenance these mowers need is the occasional blade sharpening and the cleaning of grass debris on the underside.
+They are powered by an extension cord that plugs into an exterior wall outlet.

 Buying an industrial extension cord with the mower is a great idea.

 Disadvantages of Corded Electric Mowers